--unshared Specifies that as an object for a given server (orbixd) is invoked, an individual process is activated is invoked, an individual process is activated to handle all requests for that object.
-Each object managed by a server can (but does not have to) be registered with a different executable file-as specified in command_line.
+Specifies that as an object for a given server is invoked, an individual process is activated to handle all requests for that object.
+Each object managed by a server can (but does not have to) be registered with a different executable file.
+The specified in executable file-as specified in command_line.